daffhaidar/nft-marketplace-clean/README.md

-# E-Commerce Application
+# NFT Marketplace

-This is a full-featured e-commerce application with chatbot and wallet functionality.
+This is a full-featured e-commerce application with chatbot and wallet functionality(demo).

 ## Features